 At CXK, we’re committed to working with a diverse network of partner organisations.
-Working collaboratively builds our capacity to offer a broad range of support across a wider geographical area – helping more people in more ways.
+Working collaboratively builds our capacity to offer a broad range of support across a wider geographical area – which means we can help more people in more ways.

-At CXK we operate as both a prime contractor (direct funded) and a sub-contractor and work with a variety of partner organisations.
+At CXK we operate as both a prime contractor (direct funded) and a sub-contractor in the delivery of services, working with a variety of partner organisations.
 We also collaborate with a range of charities and organisations on projects, as well as working with businesses to support young people and adults across the south-east.

 We’re proud to hold the Merlin Standard accreditation, which recognises sustainable excellence within the supply chains we manage.
-The aim of the Merlin Standard is to encourage excellent supply chain management and within this to ensure fair treatment of partners and subcontractors by Prime Contractors, to support development of a healthy, high performing supply chain.
+The aim of the Merlin Standard is to encourage excellent supply chain management and within this to ensure fair treatment of partners and subcontractors by Prime Contractors.
+Our compliance with the Merlin Standard is of utmost importance to us, and demonstrates our commitment to maintaining a healthy, high performing supply chain.

 Kent Community Foundation